-These 7 Chic Boots Are Up to 60 Percent Off at Nordstrom
+These 7 Chic Boots Are up to 50 Percent Off at Nordstrom

-If you love a good deal, now is the time to head to Nordstrom ASAP.
-For a limited time, the retailer is offering up to 50 percent off hundreds of footwear styles, including a range of chic boots to update your wardrobe with.
-From wear-with-everything knee-highs to cozy shearling lined booties perfect for battling cold weather, shop our favorite boot styles from the sale, below.
+If you love a good deal, head to Nordstrom ASAP.
+For a limited time, the retailer is offering up to 50 percent off hundreds of footwear styles, including a range of chic boots to update your wardrobe.
+From wear-with-everything knee-highs to cozy shearling-lined booties perfect for battling cold weather, shop our favorite boot styles from the sale below.

 Naturalizer Varuna 2 Waterproof Lace-Up Bootie

-This hiking-inspired style gets a chic update with a soft suede exterior and cozy faux shearling lining.
+This hiking-inspired style gets a chic update with a soft suede exterior and cozy faux-shearling lining.

 To buy: Naturalizer Varuna 2 Waterproof Lace-Up Bootie, $136 (was $170).

-Sam Edelman Valda Knee High Boot
+Sam Edelman Valda Knee-High Boot

 You can’t go wrong with a pair of black knee-high boots, which will work with practically any outfit in your closet.

-To buy: Sam Edelman Valda Knee High Boot, $90 (was $225).
+To buy: Sam Edelman Valda Knee-High Boot, $90 (was $225).

 Cole Haan Laree Stretch Bootie